 - Feeling hot, sweaty, weak, and/or lightheaded

-Inflammation of the heart sac known as
+Inflammation of the heart sac, a condition called

 - Neurologic problems